|Nutritional Guidelines (per serving)|

 - 1 pint vanilla ice cream

-- ½ cup milk
+- 1/2 cup milk

-- Garnish: Small whole strawberries
+- Garnish: small whole strawberries

 Set aside and allow to sit, if you have time, for at least 20 minutes and up to 1 hour.

-Also, you can use frozen strawberries, either ones that you buy already frozen in the freezer aisle or you can freeze fresh strawberries and use those if you want a very thick shake.
+In place of fresh strawberries, you can use frozen strawberries, either ones that you buy already frozen in the freezer aisle or you can freeze fresh strawberries and use those if you want a very thick shake.
 You may need to add a bit more milk if the shake is too thick.
 Feel free to use any kind of milk you'd like, from 1% to whole, although whole would make a richer milkshake.
 You could also substitute dairy items with non-dairy milk and ice cream